Accessibility

 Sound/hearing accessibility

-Where possible, subtitling will be proposed for film and video screenings and a live written transcript of the workshops might be set up.
+Where possible, subtitling will be proposed for film and video screenings.

 Microphones and speakers will be used during moments of collective life (general assemblies, international forum, announcements).